wragge/trovenewsbot/README.md

 * Include the hashtag '#any' to search for articles that match *any* of your search terms.
 This is the same as adding an 'OR' between your terms.
 * Include a year to limit your search to that year.
 (Note that the majority of Trove's newspaper content was published between 1803 and 1954.)
+* Include the hashtag '#here' and location-enable your tweet to add the name of the place nearest to you to the query string.
+The place information is retrieved from the GeoNames reverse geocoding API.

 ### Opinionator Mode: